erinaverchill/erinaverchill/README.md

 - 👋 Hi, I’m Erin
 - 👀 I’m interested in learning how big data and machine learning can produce proactive solutions for social inequality problems
-- 🌱 I’m currently learning more about web scraping; taking a Discrete Math course in Coursera
-- 💞️ I’m looking to collaborate on anything related to journalism, plants/nature, education, social mobility, or city planning
+- 💞️ I’m looking to collaborate on anything related to journalism, high desert ecology, education, or social mobility
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/erinaverill/) | averillerin@gmail.com

 <!---